i-jurij/appointment_javascript/README.md

 In directory "build" and  "minimized_example" can be outdated version of "style.css".

-Еhe current version of the file is always in the folder "src".
+The current version of the file is always in the folder "src".

 #### PHP